League-of-Foundry-Developers/foundry-vtt-types/README.md

 Alternatively, if you're using yarn you'll need to use the command `yarn add --dev fvtt-types@github:League-of-Foundry-Developers/foundry-vtt-types#main`.

 This will add the current commit on `main` as a dependency.
 Both npm and yarn's lockfile will store the commit you initially installed this command and so updates to your dependency will not happen automatically or even after a fresh install.
 To update you will need to be rerun the prior command periodically to update as improvements are added frequently.

-If you've been using the types for a few months now, the best branch would be `maintenance` instead. `main` will have a number of backwards incompatible breaking changes going forward.

 ## Installation